-The OOS catch rate for Imminent Hazard/Unfit Carriers Identified in Texas in FY 2021 to date for all carriers identified is 36.36 percent, a significant decrease from the FY 2020 rate of 55.5.
-The overall catch rate percentage has also declined so far in FY 2021.
+The OOS catch rate for Imminent Hazard/Unfit Carriers Identified in Texas in FY 2022 through July for all carriers identified is 61.73 percent, a slight increase from the FY 2021 rate of 59.8%.

 The Department utilizes inspection software that identifies PRISM targeted federal out-of-service (OOS) carriers and trains inspectors to identify and take appropriate action when encountering those subject to such OOS orders.